JohnRomanelis/DeepLearningHelper/README.md

 ## Installation
 - Clone this repository
-- Add folder to the PYTHONPATH
+- Add torchbox_lib to the PYTHONPATH (*torchbox_lib, not torchbox)

+*Installation with git will be available in the future!*

 ### Add a folder to the PYTHONPATH
 - open a terminal and run: `nano ~/.bash_profile`